Character or Ma-Ti Summonses Captain Planet All by Himself

 That’s right.
 Despite being God’s top draft pick, David’s time hasn’t arrived yet.
 Yeah, Saul is dead, but the power struggle for the throne has just begun.
 In fact, the unrest between Saul’s house and David’s Judaean faction drags on for seven long years.
 During this period David proves to be more of a lover than a fighter.
 According to chapter 3, his time in Hebron sees him amass more kids than David Wozniak (vv.
 2-5).
 But eventually things shift in David’s favor when, in a moment of boldness, Ish-bosheth confronts Abner about screwing around with one of his dad’s concubines.
 Whether it’s true or not, Abner doesn’t like being called out and with all the power and attitude of a Sith lord he threatens the puppet king, vowing to help David secure the throne.
 His outburst has Ish running for the panic room, while Abner follows through with his threat by contacting David for a round of Let’s Make a Deal.
 David agrees to meet on the condition his first wife Michal is returned to him.
 Turns out, after he fled for his life, Saul fixed up Michal with Palti (see 1 Sam.
 25:44).
 Abner makes good on his promise to Ish and David, encouraging Israel’s elders to make David king and securing Michal ahead of their meeting.

 David hosts the peace talks with a Man v.
 Food challenge, where Abner loosens his belt and readily signs up to be his campaign manager.
 But when Joab hears the news, he isn’t happy.
 He still hasn’t gotten over his brother’s death and once the party is over goes after Abner with more passion than Truman Gates.
 The ink isn’t dry on the alliance when Joab interferes and kills him in the same way Abner killed his brother (v.
 27).
 When David finds out he condemns his nephew’s actions and mourns publicly, giving Abner an honorable sendoff.
 News of Abner’s death makes Ish-bosheth reasonably nervous and, sure enough, hardly any time passes before two goons sneak into the king’s chambers and murder him in his sleep—then they take Ish’s head to David like it’s Alfredo Garcia.
 Clearly these guys haven’t heard about David’s reaction to Saul’s death.
-Putting people on the wrong side of the grass to expediate his rise to power isn’t his MO.
+Putting people on the wrong side of the grass to expediate his rise to power isn’t his M.O.
 Instead of high-fives all around, he rewards them with tickets to Paris on Volée Airlines Flight 108.
-David has repeatedly proven to be more interested in waiting out God’s timing than gaining ultimate power: “[W]ho can send forth his hand against the anointed one of Hashem and be absolved?”
+David has repeatedly proven to be more interested in waiting out God’s timing than gaining ultimate power: “[W]ho can stretch out his hand against [God’s] anointed and be without guilt?”
 (1 Sam.
 26:9).
 These are the words of a guy committed to God’s terms and conditions.
 David’s famous “man after God’s own heart” reputation is starting to make sense.
 Apologies to Ma-Ti.
 I guess heart isn’t such a lame power, after all.

 David’s patience eventually pays off.
 He’s inaugurated by Israel in chapter 5, with representatives from all twelve tribes and the elders visiting Hebron to make things official.
 It’s circa 1000 BCE and the shepherd boy who was oiled-down to be the next king of Israel some fifteen years ago has finally secured the crown.
 He’s 30 years old.
 The coronation inspires him to move to Jerusalem, setting up house in the fortress of Zion, which he shamelessly renames the City of David.
 It’s been a long time coming and he immediately benefits from the prestigious new position.
 The king of Tye extends his friendship by sending Fix-It Felix Jr. to build David a fancy palace, complete with cedar, stone and 5G home Internet (v.
 11).
 The new digs is notable enough to be featured on MTV Cribs and, yeah, attracts the ladies.
 David banks more sister wives (and concubines) than Osgood Fielding—and has them reproducing faster than tribbles (v 13).
 But when the Philistines hear the fugitive refugee they took in is now top banana in Israel, they roll up to the City of David locked and loaded.
 They spent a lot of time unwittingly accommodating the next king of Israel.
 That isn’t something they can overlook.
 Also, they have an investment in the northern region after defeating Saul.
 God gives Israel consent to greet them with the pointy end of their hospitality spears, resulting in the Philistines quickly advancing in the opposite direction.
 It doesn’t take them long to regroup and return with a larger military presence.
 God gives the go fight greenlight again, this time utilizing a wind-powered strategy to catch the Philistines off-guard and fool them into thinking they’re outnumbered (v.
 24).
 And it works.
 It’s a good start to the military campaigns David’s reign will become known for.

 First on David’s kingly to-do list is bringing the Ark of the Covenant to Jerusalem after its decades-long stay in Kiriath-jearim due to the Arnold Toht face-melting incident in 1 Samuel 6:19.
 But instead of employing the priestly Levites to carry the Ark as God instructed Moses back in the day, David simply rents a U-Haul and asks his old college buddies to assist with the move.
 Chapter 6 reveals things don’t go according to plan when the Ark breaks loose and tips precariously, inspiring a well-meaning guy named Uzzah to steady it without considering the ramifications of ringing God’s doorbell (v.
 6).
 The result is instant death and a fearsome reminder that a contact high means something dramatically different around God (v.
 7).
 This is a hard pill to swallow.
-David reacts to the event like any normal human being, getting more anxious than young Riley with Anger and Fear taking control of his emotions.
+David reacts to the event like any normal human being, getting more anxious than young Riley, with Anger and Fear taking control of his emotions.
 He ditches the Ark at Obed-edom’s pad, where they enjoy three months of God’s gratitude.
 Obed prospers more than Jed Clampett with the Ark in his garage, giving David the confidence to move it again.
 This time, he puts the Levites in charge of transportation and providing the right mood music (see 1 Chronicles 15 for a full scroll of production credits).
 With “Old Time Rock and Roll” playing, David slides into Jerusalem like Joel Goodsen, exposing more leg than is normal for a king, while the rest of Israel performs a full-on High School Musical number around him (vv.
 14, 15).
 That’s right.
 Everybody cut footloose.
-But when Michel sees her hubs showing off the royal thighs, she accuses him of performing a Chippendales routine in front of the common folk: “How honored was the king … who was exposed today” (v.
+But when Michel sees her hubs showing off the royal thighs, she accuses him of performing a Chippendales routine in front of the common folk (v.
 20).
 David responds by reminding her God chose him over her dad and that the public she looks down on understands his intention better than her.
 Scripture punctuates their argument with the notation that Michel subsequently never had kids, as if to highlight how wrong her position on the king’s male revue was (v.
 23).

 To the point, chapter 8 lists the first butts David inserts his size fourteen Deltas as king to further the scope of Israel’s security.
 David’s nephew Joab now commands the Israelite army.
 Who could be better to replace their former leader than the guy who killed him?
 Like Colonel Kurtz, Joab prefers dropping bodies over war room strategy.
 Not surprisingly, they march into Gath first, armed to the teeth with “Ride of the Valkyries” blasting.
+As Coronel Hannibal Smith would say, “Overkill is underrated.”
 David is big enough to allow his pal Achish to remain king, though.
 Next, he introduces the Moabites to the old adage “nothing is certain but death and taxes,” first throat-punching them, then requiring survivors to pay tribute.
 David measures out POWs with more fractional precision than Dolly Parton’s bra consultant (v.
 2).
-Some scholars speculate he initiated Order 66 on Moab because they executed his family after David placed them in their care (1 Sam.
+Some scholars speculate David initiated Order 66 on Moab because they executed his family after he placed them in their care (1 Sam.
 22:3-5).
 More fighting erupts at the Euphrates River when a border dispute leads to the humiliation of Zobah and King Hadadezer.
 Aram shows up to help their ally, but get smoked worse than Hadadezer—and taxed, too.
 Thanks to one decisive victory after another, David’s battle-ready reputation goes viral.
 Some nations even reach out with well wishes and gift cards to his favorite restaurant.
 Between the spoils of war and generosity of ally nations, David sits on more coin than Charles Foster Kane, which he commits for use after his death for the construction of God’s Xanadu (v.
 11).

 Like Ned Stark, David rules with principle and, out of loyalty to his fallen bestie Jonathan, looks for a survivor from Saul’s bloodline in chapter 9 to surprise with a visit from the Publishers Clearing House Prize Patrol.
 No surprise here.
 After Jonathan’s death David is often heard murmuring, “Talk to me, Goose.”
 As it so happens, Jonathan’s handicap son Mephibosheth survived the transfer of power in his childhood without blaming anyone for the loss of his legs—some nursemaid took them from him in Gibeah (4:4).
 But he went out and achieved anyway.
 Being summoned by the king has him understandably nervous, though.
 Mephibosheth rolls in like Marty Coslaw prepared to smoke rubber on his Silver Bullet in case he needs to make a quick exit.
 But when he arrives David lays out the generous details of his sweepstake winnings and even insists he always dines with the royal family (v.
 7).